 Extended Depth of Focus IOLs Extended depth of focus lens implants use technology that can lessen your dependency on glasses for both near and far vision and points in between.
 Dr. Jahnle uses an implant called the Tecnis Symfony® Extended Range of Vision IOL.
 This may be a good option if you prefer not to wear glasses after cataract surgery.
 However, the Tecnis Symfony® IOL is not right for everyone, so make sure to discuss your options with your surgeon.
 The Tecnis Symfony® IOL works best in patients who do not have astigmatism or other eye diseases like macular degeneration.
 If you do have astigmatism and are interested in an extended depth of focus IOL, you may be a good fit for the Tecnis Symfony® Toric IOL.

 Astigmatism-Correcting (Toric) IOLs When a patient has both cataracts and astigmatism, a toric implant may be the best option for correcting distance vision to lessen the need for glasses.
-Dr. Jahnle uses an implant called the Tecnis® Toric IOL.
+Our cataract surgeons, Dr. Jahnle, Dr. Krespan, and Dr. Grover, use an implant called the Tecnis® Toric IOL.
 Discuss the Tecnis® Toric IOL lens with your surgeon if you think this may be an option for you.

 To learn more about Cataract Surgery or to make an appointment, please call the office nearest you.